usewaypoint/email-builder-js/README.md

 ## Self hosting the Editor

-A self-hosted version of the editor is coming soon.
-In the mean time you can use the packages/sample-editor as an example.
+You can fork this repository and use [packages/editor-sample](https://github.com/usewaypoint/email-builder-js/tree/main/packages/editor-sample) as an example.
+View the README file to see how to run it locally.

 ---